Comprehensive Evaluation

 A speech and language therapist smiling and talking with a young boy, seated at a wooden table with writing markers in a therapy office, with a sign that says 'Communication Blooms Speech & Language Therapy' on the wall.

 We use informal play-based measures and standardized assessments.
-Areas of assessment may include but are not limited to:
+Areas of evaluation may include but are not limited to:

 • Articulation/Phonology/Motor Speech